siyuan-zou/Data_Analysis_Algorithms/README.md

 # Data Analysis Algorithms - TD Assignments

-This repository contains the code and solutions for the **TD Assignments** in the **Data Analysis Algorithms** course.
+This repository contains the code and solutions for the **TD Assignments** in the **INF442 - Data Analysis Algorithms in C++** course at École Polytechnique.
 Each TD focuses on practical implementations of key concepts in data science and C++ programming, reinforcing the material covered in lectures.
 Below is an overview of the weekly TD assignments and corresponding links.

 ## TD Assignments Overview